FEMA / Flood Maps

 website, which provides a user-friendly GIS interface with property boundaries overlain by the floodplain.
 CommunityView provides property information including zoning, General Plan designation, flood zone data, and general property data provided by the County Assessor's office in GIS format.
 To view the flood maps, click on the Legend icon (the middle icon at the upper right of the search bar), then scroll down in the resulting drop-down list and under the blue "Environmental" heading, click on "FEMA100yr62018."
 Areas shown in blue are in the 100 year floodplain.

-Properties within 100-Year Floodplain
+Properties within the 100-Year Floodplain

 If your property is in the floodplain, you are required to buy flood insurance if your lender is federally regulated or insured.
 If flood insurance is not required (but the property is within the 100-year floodplain), flood insurance should still be considered for the building and contents within it.